• Skip to primary navigation

 When recovery gets tough, please be gracious to yourself.
 Remind yourself that you are learning a new way of behaving, a new way of thinking, and a new way of thriving.
 Remind yourself that you are worth all the work you are putting into recovery.
 I promise you are worth it.

-Filed Under: Featured in Alumni, Alumni
+Filed Under: Alumni, Featured in Alumni

 More Questions about Treatment?